List of reportedly haunted paintings: Pogo the Clown

-A signed 1990s self-portrait by the serial killer John Wayne Gacy, depicting his alter-ego, "Pogo the Clown".
+Pogo the Clown is a signed 1990s self-portrait by the serial killer John Wayne Gacy, depicting his alter-ego, "Pogo the Clown".
 Musician Nikki Stone purchased the painting for $3,000 in 2001, but began to regret the purchase when his dog died and his mother got cancer, which he attributed to the malicious influence of the painting.
 A friend offered to keep the painting, and soon after the friend's neighbor was killed in a car crash.
 A second friend then took it for storage, and later attempted suicide.
 The painting was never hung up, and was given to a local art dealer.

-The Stagecraft

-Also known as The Hanging Man, this painting is claimed to be responsible for a series of unexplained and dangerous incidents.
-The painting is based on a photo taken by James Kidd in 1994.

 The Rain Woman

-For six months prior to the creation of the painting in 1996, the artist Svetlana Telets felt like she was being constantly watched.
-One day she was sitting in front of a blank canvas, when a clear vision of the final painting appeared to her.
+Svetlana Telets, an artist from Vinnytsia, Ukraine, painted The Rain Woman in 1996 after reportedly feeling like she was constantly being watched for six months.
+According to the artist, she was sitting in front of a blank canvas, when a clear vision of the final painting appeared to her.
 Feeling like "someone was controlling" her hand, she sketched the composition for five hours, then spent another month refining the details.

 After displaying it in a local art salon, multiple people successively bought the painting, only to return it to the seller after describing a figure following them in their homes and dreams.
 One temporary owner described white eyes appearing everywhere he looked, and returned the painting with an offer to pay back half the purchase price, fearing he might drown in the eyes if kept for any longer.
-The piece was eventually purchased by the musician Sergei Skachkov in 2008, though reportedly his wife later hid the painting, after seeing a ghostly figure walk around their apartment at night.
+The piece was eventually purchased by the musician Sergei Skachkov in 2008, though reportedly his wife later hid the painting after seeing a ghostly figure walk around their apartment at night.

-According to Archpriest Vitaly Goloskevich, Priest of the Transfiguration Cathedral in Vinnytsia, "A person has a spirit and a soul.
+According to Archpriest Vitaly Goloskevich of the Transfiguration Cathedral in Vinnytsia, "A person has a spirit and a soul.
 There are truly spiritual works of art, and there are soulful ones.
 And the painting you are talking about represents just such soulful art.
 And it doesn't come from God....
 The artist puts into the work the mood in which he was at the time of his writing.
 And it is not known who led the artist at that moment."

-The Scariest Picture on the Internet
+The Scariest Picture on the Internet (REAL)

-An early internet creepypasta, the video from the 2000s claimed to show a portrait painted by a Japanese woman shortly before committing suicide, saying that anyone who stared into its eyes for more than five minutes would also kill themselves.
+An early internet creepypasta, a video from the 2000s titled The Scariest Picture on the Internet (REAL), claimed to show a portrait that had been painted by a Japanese woman shortly before committing suicide.
+The text accompanying the video claims that people who stared into its eyes for more than five minutes had also killed themselves.